Updated October 3rd, 2020.

-UPDATE: Apple’s Address Book app has been renamed as “Contacts,” starting in OS 10.8.
+UPDATE: Apple’s Address Book app has a new name.
+It’s now known as “Contacts,” starting in OS 10.8, for consistency with the name used on the iPhone.
 The label printing works the same way regardless.

 (Are you looking for how to print mailing labels from your iPhone or iPad?
 Here’s my article about that, updated for 2015.)